Diana-Alvarez-Manjarrez/Amazon_Warehouse_Metrics/README.md

 2. Strengthen Targeted, On-the-Job Ergonomic Training Instead of broad, annual reminders, deploy micro-trainings tailored to the specific behaviors and hazards found in each work area.
 For example: <br>

-Lifting mechanics for pallet-heavy roles <br>
+•	Lifting mechanics for pallet-heavy roles
-Posture and wrist alignment for pack stations<br>
+•	Posture and wrist alignment for pack stations
-Fatigue management during peak hours<br>
+•	Fatigue management during peak hours
-Safe human–robot interaction as automation increases<br>
+•	Safe human–robot interaction as automation increases
-When training aligns with data patterns, compliance and retention improve significantly.